latebit-io/.github/profile/README.md

 - security
 - automation of workflows
 - events and eventing
-- databases relational and document
+- databases relational and document (postgres, mssql, mongoDB etc ...)
 - performance of platforms

 We develop: